Diabetic Diet: What to Eat with Diabetes

 When to Eat with Diabetes and Why

 Typically, a person needs to eat about every four to six hours during the day to maintain energy levels.
-"People with type 2 diabetes usually have better blood glucose control if their meals and carbohydrates are spaced evenly throughout the day," says Connie Crawley, M.S., R.D., L.D., a nutrition and health specialist.
+"People with type 2 diabetes usually have better blood glucose control if their meals and grams of carbohydrates are spaced evenly throughout the day," says Connie Crawley, RD, LD, a nutrition and health specialist.

-Since weight loss is a goal for many people with type 2 diabetes, you'll also want to keep track of how many calories you eat per day and spread them out over the meals you consume.
-On average, a person needs to consume 2,000 calories per day.
+Since weight loss is a goal for many people with type 2 diabetes, you'll also want to keep track of how many calories you eat each day and spread them out over three meals.

 What to Eat for Breakfast with Diabetes